Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions

-We next study the effects of different objective functions described in \autoref{sec:multiple-programs} for learning from multiple targets, including partially correct programs.
-Our experiment results on GSM5.5K-Python and GPT-Neo-125M with different learning objectives are shown in \autoref{tab:loss-func-perf}.

-\textbf{The choice of learning objectives matters for \patk.} First, we observed that all three loss functions improves the model performance over MLE objective when learning from fully-correct self-sampled programs, which shows the benefits of learning from multiple targets.
-Second, we observed that the three learning objectives (MML, MLE-Aug, $\beta$-MML) results in very different model performance, especially in the PCP+FCP setup: the gap between MML and MLE-Aug is 16.3\%.
-More specifically, we find the MML objective only marginally improves over MLE with only FCP and performs worse than MLE when also learning from PCPs.
-As discussed in \autoref{sec:multiple-programs} and \autoref{tab:loss-function}, MML would cause the model to put all weight on one program in the buffer, as the gradient is in proportional to the likelihood given by the model.
-As MLE already learns from the gold reference program, it is hard for MML to make improvements with self-sampled programs, and the performance may even decrease when MML puts all weight on a partially-correct program.
+\textbf{MLE-Aug loss function works the best.} We next study the effects of different objective functions for learning from multiple targets as described in \autoref{sec:multiple-programs}.
+We also experiment under different self-sampling strategies (\ie FCS only or FCS + PCS), and our experiment results on GSM5.5K-Python with the GPT-Neo 125M model are shown in \autoref{tab:loss-func-perf}.
+We can see that MLE-Aug loss results in the biggest improvement compared to other losses both with just FCSs and with FCSs + PCSs.
+MML performs the worst: it only marginally improves over MLE with only FCS and performs worse than MLE when also learning from PCSs.
+As discussed in \autoref{sec:multiple-programs} and \autoref{tab:loss-function}, the gradient of MML is in proportional to the likelihood given by the model, thus it encourages the model to put all weight on one solution in the buffer.
+As MLE already learns from the gold reference solution, it is hard for MML to make improvements with self-sampled solutions, and the performance may even decrease when MML puts all weight on an incomplete partially-correct solution.
+In contrast, the gradients of MLE-Aug objective are equally distributed among the targets, which leads to more diversity in its generation due to a more balanced source of learning signals. $\beta$-MML loss is proposed to alleviate the aforementioned issue for MML loss, but we do not observe an advantage of using it instead of the MLE-Aug loss in our experiments.